Get An Online Master’s Degree In Education

 Philosophy of School of Education’s Graduate Programs

 Graduate education programs stress integrity, respect for self and others, disciplined judgment, critical thinking, professional skills, and a Christian attitude.
 We seek to develop educators who demonstrate a high level of academic ability and display the effective interpersonal, collaborative, motivational, instructional and leadership skills required for the successful education professional.
-Our program balances practical applications with theory and research.
+Our Master of Arts in Education program balances practical applications with theory and research.
 Students can develop the attitudes and skills necessary to improve their performance in current positions or to move into new career positions.

 The Effective Teaching Model

-Course goals in the graduate programs are based on the conceptual framework of the effective teaching model of the School of Education of Spring Arbor University.
+Course goals in the graduate degree programs are based on the conceptual framework of the effective teaching model of the School of Education of Spring Arbor University.

 The School of Education’s Effective Teaching Model contains six integrated elements centered around the integration of faith and learning.
 The elements are designed to enhance four overarching professional goals.
 The domains of the knowledge base used for this model are as follows:

-SOE graduate students acquire advanced content knowledge in educational practice through an MAE degree with a specific focus in instruction and curriculum or through an MSE degree with a specific focus in learning disabilities.
+SOE graduate students acquire advanced content knowledge in educational practice through an MAE degree with a specific focus in instruction and curriculum or through an MAE degree with a specific focus in learning disabilities.
 Students in all SOE graduate programs examine and strengthen the basis for their personal and professional worldview and think critically to respond to critical issues in regular and special education, including ethical dilemmas and conflicting worldviews.

 Management and Organization